jburz2001/jburz2001.github.io/_posts/2025-11-14-polynomial-manifolds-for-dimensionality-reduction.md

 \end{equation}
 $$

-where letters $J$ and $H$ are used in Equation~\eqref{eqn:taylor_scalarValuedMultivar} due to their associations with the Jacobian and Hessian, respectively.
+where letters $J$ and $H$ are used due to their associations with the Jacobian and Hessian, respectively.

 ### Multiple Inputs, Multiple Ouputs $(n\neq1, N\neq1)$

 Finally, let's consider the Maclaurin expansion of a multivariate, vector--valued function.
-Instead of deriving it from scratch, we invoke the results of Equations~\eqref{eqn:taylor_vectorValuedUnivariate}~and~\eqref{eqn:taylor_scalarValuedMultivar} to obtain its form.
-Recall from Equation~\eqref{eqn:taylor_vectorValuedUnivariate} that the Taylor expansion of a vector--valued function is a vector of Taylor expansions of each element.
-Furthermore, Equation~\eqref{eqn:taylor_scalarValuedMultivar} conveys that the Taylor expansion of a multivariate, scalar--valued function can be written concisely with Einstein summation notation.
+Recall that the Taylor expansion of a vector--valued function is a vector of Taylor expansions of each element and that the Taylor expansion of a multivariate, scalar--valued function can be written concisely with Einstein summation notation.
 Using these principles, we arrive at the following equation for the Taylor expansion of a multivariate, vector--valued function:

 $$
 \begin{equation}